Green correspondence on centric Mackey functor over fusion systems: Green correspondence.

 \section{Green correspondence.}

 In this section we will prove the main result of this paper.
-More precisely we will prove that the Green correspondence can be extended to centric Mackey functors over fusion systems (see Theorem \ref{thm:Green-correspondence.}).
+More precisely we will prove that the Green holds for centric Mackey functors over fusion systems (see Theorem \ref{thm:Green-correspondence.}).